J&J Medical Connect

 • Overall, 5.8% of patients with CD and 5.5% of patients with UC who received continuous STELARA from induction through the final safety visit of the long-term maintenance study were positive for antibodies to STELARA.

-Retrospective Study and Case Reports
+Clinical Trials, Retrospective Study, Registry-based Study and Case Series/Case Reports

 Author and Year